Help to convert skeptics about the role of Brand in education

 The article offers a good way of looking at the relevance of Brand in education for the skeptics out there.
 Especially when they see how an increasing number of nonprofits are managing their brands to increase their impact and organizational cohesion, skeptics will start to feel more comfortable with the idea that Brand can help their school or institution, too.

-For a first-hand look at how Brand has worked for other schools and institutions, read our case studies.
+For a first-hand look at how Brand has worked for other schools and institutions, see our work.